atman-project/atman/README.md

-# Atman Core
+# Atman

-Atman Core is a set of protocols that can be embedded into any desktop and mobile applications.
+Atman is a set of protocols that can be embedded into any desktop and mobile applications.